Screening tenants is like a water filter: there is no silver bullet in the process, but when each step is done properly, you get a great result.

 Once the above is done and everything checks out, you should setup a final interview with the prospect to verify ID (Canadian government issued photo ID, or a work permit and matching foreign passport) as well as discuss logistics of the lease start date, deposit payment (email transfer is best, certified and instant), as well as go to go over the lease to finalize the deal.

-Remember, a deal is not done unless a lease is signed and a deposit is paid with certified funds (email transfer, certified cheque, bank draft, or cash--provide a receipt).
+…with certified funds (email transfer, certified cheque, bank draft, or cash–provide a receipt).
 Until that is done, continue marketing and screening until the ink is dry on the lease and a deposit in sitting safely in your bank account.

-*The above information is not to be relied on as legal advise.
+*The above information is not to be relied on as legal advice.
 If you require professional or legal advise for your personal circumstances, please reach out to us for a referral, or consult with us for property management services.

 If this article helped you or was missing something, we would love to hear your quick feedback on google: https://g.page/r/CY9STzAnxG_9EBM/review